marciogualtieri/paymentsapi/README.md

 ## Design

 The app follows a standard MVC architecture.
-The controller has been implemented with the [Gin Web Framework](https://github.com/gin-gonic/gin), the model with the [GORM library](http://doc.gorm.io) (model), and the view (JSON serializer) with Go's standard library.
+The controller has been implemented with the [Gin Web Framework](https://github.com/gin-gonic/gin), the model with the [GORM library](http://doc.gorm.io), and the view (JSON serializer) with Go's standard library.

 ![](./images/app_class_diagram.png)